hellosign/hellosign-embedded/.github/CONTRIBUTING.md

 ## Pull Requests

 1. Fork the HelloSign Embedded repository.
-2. Create a new branch for your changes of the latest `master` branch
+2. Create a new branch for your changes from the latest `main` branch
-3. Increment the version number in [packages.json](package.json)
+3. Make your changes
-4. Make your changes
+4. Increment the version number in [packages.json](package.json)
 5. Add description of changes (matching format) to [CHANGELOG.md](/CHANGELOG.md)
 6. Open a pull request, triggering a github action that does the following:
    1. verify the version